Mental Capacity and Deprivation of Liberty Ordinance

 Including implementation of Deprivation of Liberty Safeguards

-PUBLIC CONSULTATION NOW OPEN
+PUBLIC CONSULTATION NOW CLOSED

 The Department of Health and Social Services (DHSS) plan to introduce the Mental Capacity and Deprivation of Liberty Legislation (MCO) to the Falkland Islands.
 The MCO will offer a clear legal framework designed to protect and support people who may lack the ability to make a particular decision for themselves, at a particular time.
 The MCO will allow you to plan ahead for a time when you may lack mental capacity to make your own decisions will provide guidance to support people who need to make decisions on behalf of someone else.